On volumes and filling collections of multicurves

 We will also use of the \emph{pants graph} $\mathcal P(S)$, see \cite{Schleimer} for details.
+A multicurve is a \emph{pants decomposition} of $S$ if it has the maximal possible number of components, which is equal to $\kappa(S) = 3g -3 + k$, the complexity of $S$.
 The vertices of $\mathcal P(S)$ are isotopy classes of pants decompositions of $S$ and two pants decompositions have distance $1$ if and only if there is an elementary move taking one to the other.
-An \emph{elementary move} replaces a curve $\gamma$ in a pants decomposition with another curve $\gamma'$ that is disjoint from all other pants curves such that either (1) $\iota(\gamma, \gamma') = 2$ when $\gamma$ is in the boundary of two distinct pairs of pants or (2) $\iota(\gamma, \gamma') = 1$ when $\gamma$ is in the boundary of the same pair of pants.
+An \emph{elementary move} replaces a curve $\gamma$ in a pants decomposition with another curve $\gamma'$ that is disjoint from all other pants curves such that either (1) $\iota(\gamma, \gamma') = 2$ when $\gamma$ is in the boundary of two distinct pairs of pants or (2) $\iota(\gamma, \gamma') = 1$ when $\gamma$ is in the boundary of the same pair of pants, see Figure \ref{fig:pm}.
 We let $d_{\mathcal P(S)}$ denote the induced metric distance in the pants graph.